bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ## How can I issue an asset?

-Anyone can pay a fee and issue an asset as Token on Beacon Chain, as long as they provide proper information for the fields below, and then execute the command through the command line or http interfaces.
+Anyone can pay a fee and issue an asset as Token on BNB Beacon Chain, as long as they provide proper information for the fields below, and then execute the command through the command line or http interfaces.

 - Name: a description string of less than 21 characters